 Another special document you can include at the root of your project is

-ReleaseNotesterm in your project, it will automatically render it as the release notes for the latest release of your library.
+ReleaseNotesterm in your project, it will automatically attach it as the release notes for the latest version of your library.

 Consumers of your library hoping to obtain the most recent released version of the library would pull

 @user/project/releases/X.Y.Z,whereas Once a new release is ready, you can hit the "release" button in the Unison Share UI to create a release from

 releases/X.Y.Zbranch is a special branch that is created by Unison Share which squashes the history of the

 Unison Share Catalog and search

 Thefront page of Unison Shareis referred to as the Catalog.
 The catalog is asubsetof the public projects hosted on Unison Share, but by no means is it a conclusive list!
 You can also search for projects by name or by author.
 The search bar will also look in project descriptions for keywords.
 In fact, some of the most fun and surprising projects can be found by exploring the public projects of other Unison programmers.

 Unison Share automatically helps users download the latest release of a library.
 Clicking the "Use Project" button will open a modal with commands for users to copy.
 The